-- Participants learn of the resources available to assist them and/or further their knowledge of farming and business management.
+- Participants learn of resources to assist them and/or further their knowledge of farming and business.

 Optional.
-Up to 2 years.
+Up to 3 years.
 Open to select graduates of AgPro.
-Currently only offered at Waimanalo, O'ahu.
+Not offered at all sites.

 - Participants practice farming their chosen crop on land provided by the program for up to two years.